Codeinwp/tweet-old-post/readme.txt

 > * Custom Schedule
 > * Post to Xing / Tumblr

-Some of you reported some scheduling issues, after investigation work looks like this is coming from some web hosts, make sure you check-out this post about <a rel="friend" href="http://www.codeinwp.com/blog/best-wordpress-shared-hosting-providers/">shared WordPress hosting</a>, which should help you pick a good one that works.
+Some of you reported some scheduling issues, after investigation work looks like this is coming from some web hosts, make sure you check-out this post about <a href="http://www.codeinwp.com/blog/best-wordpress-shared-hosting-providers/">shared WordPress hosting</a>, which should help you pick a good one that works.

 For updates follow https://twitter.com/ReviveSocial If you have anything you can let us know <a href="http://revive.social/support/?utm_source=readmetop&utm_medium=announce&utm_campaign=top">here</a>.

 ** Useful Resources **

-- Check-out our <a href="http://docs.revive.social" rel="friend" target="_blank">tutorials site</a>
+- Check-out our <a href="http://docs.revive.social" target="_blank">tutorials site</a>
-- Take a look at our other <a href="http://themeisle.com/wordpress-plugins/" rel="friend" target="_blank">plugins</a>.
+- Take a look at our other <a href="http://themeisle.com/wordpress-plugins/"  target="_blank">plugins</a>.
-- Read more about WordPress on our <a href="http://www.codeinwp.com/blog/" rel="friend" target="_blank">blog</a>.
+- Read more about WordPress on our <a href="http://www.codeinwp.com/blog/"  target="_blank">blog</a>.

 = Translations =